simonsays-techtalk/Soundhive/README.md

 - 🎛️ **Simple UI Controls**: Play, Pause, Volume, Next, and Previous.
 - 🛠️ **Easy Setup**: use install.py to install the client.

-*You must use piper tts at the moment.
+*You must use Piper tts at the moment.
 ---

 ## 🏗️ Installation in Homeassistant